Conference schedule

 Dialogue Hubs

 Connect with your colleagues in a casual setting for informal dialogue on a topic of mutual interest.
-Choose a topic, time, place, and invite others!
+AWC will provide dedicated time and spaces for attendees to gather in meaningful ways using the “open space” concept.
+Choose a topic, choose a time and place, and invite others to dialogue!

 9 – 10:15 am